Lancaster Park: Deans Stand

 On Tuesday, 22 April 2008 a press release was issued announcing that the new East Stand, built to replace stands demolished in 2007, as part of a redevelopment of the Ground, was to be named the Deans Stand when it was officially opened in January 2010.
-The Deans Stand has a seating capacity of 13,000.
+The Deans Stand had a seating capacity of 13,000.
 The stand was severely damaged in the earthquake when the piles it stood on were violently forced up and then down in a wave motion.
-It is slated for demolition.
+It was slated for demolition.

 The Deans name has been a part of rugby at the stadium for more than a century.
 Bob Deans was an All Black and also captained the Canterbury rugby team, Bruce and Robbie Deans were both All Blacks and members of the Canterbury team with Robbie also coaching the Crusaders, Bob's brother Colin played rugby at the ground, Bruce & Robbie's father Tony played cricket on the ground, and in the sixth generation of the family Milly Deans is a member of the Canterbury women's rugby team.
 The name Deans is also the family name of the first successful settlers in the city with brothers John and William Deans building their house in 1843.